roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md

 -   Server Load Balancer \(SLB\) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.
 -   ACK clusters support only VPCs.
 -   By default, each account has specific quotas on cloud resources that can be created.
 You cannot create clusters if the quota is reached.
 Make sure that you have sufficient quotas before you create a cluster.
-    -   For more information about the maximum numbers of clusters and nodes that can be created with each account, see [Limits](/intl.en-US/Product Introduction/Limits.md).
+To increase quotas,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+    -   By default, you can create up to 50 clusters across all regions with each account.
+Each cluster can contain up to 100 nodes.
+To increase the quota of clusters or nodes,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

+        By default, you can add up to 48 route entries to a virtual private cloud \(VPC\).
+This means that you can deploy up to 48 nodes in an ACK cluster that uses Flannel.
+An ACK cluster that uses Terway is not subject to this limit.
+To deploy more nodes in this case,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to apply for an increase on the quota of route entries in the VPC that you want to use.

     -   By default, you can create up to 100 security groups with each account.
     -   By default, you can create up to 60 pay-as-you-go SLB instances with each account.
     -   By default, you can create up to 20 elastic IP addresses \(EIPs\) with each account.